kenmccann/advanced-tier-offering/README.md

 Since the scanned image is marked as compliant aginst the **Default** image assurance policy, we can take a closer look into what vulnerabilities the container image has  within it and how that relates to files and packages.
 This can be done using the Vulnerabilities tab.
 ![Image Detail](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/vulns-list-pkgs.png?raw=true)
 Aquasec will show all the vulnerabilities  within that image by showing the associated packages and files that they belong to.
-We  see the  first  few  of columns which shows  the CVE's by name and
+We  see the  first  few  of columns which shows  the CVE's by name and Severity, which are  Critical  and High  Cve's  for  the  first few rows.

 Clicking on one of the package vulnerabilities in the UI will provide  information related to that vulnerability and what information that the vendor holds about it.
 You can see more  about this in this [link](https://docs.aquasec.com/docs/vulnerabilities-tab#section-description)